wintonjkt/datapower-guide/README.md

   2. Create Crypto Objects.
 Go to menu **"Crypto Identification Credentials"**, ob the Configure Crypto Identification Credentials page, click New.
      Choose the just created key and certificate in step 1.
 Leave intermediate CA blank.

+  3. Create a validation credential object, go to menu **Crypto Validation Credentials**.
+     A validation credential object is used to validate the authenticity of certificates and digital signatures that is presented to a service.
+     Add the certificate and leave the other options as default.